Neighbours: Broadcast

-Neighbours currently airs from Monday to Thursday weekly at 4:00pm on Network 10 and is replayed at 6:30pm on 10 Peach Comedy in Australia.
+Neighbours aired from Monday to Thursday weekly at 4:00 pm on Network 10 and is replayed at 6:30 pm on 10 Peach Comedy in Australia.
 Until 2018, Neighbours was broadcast from early January to early December for approximately 48–49 weeks each year, going off-air for four to five weeks during the Christmas and New Year period.
-From 2018 until 2020 the show aired all year round, although a three-week Christmas break occurred in 2021–2022, this was not repeated in 2023, however, in late 2024 it took a two-week break.
+From 2018 until 2020 the show aired all year round, although a three-week Christmas break occurred in 2021–2022.
+This was not repeated in 2023; however, in late 2024 it took a two-week break.
 All aired episodes shown during the week are available to watch on Network 10's 10Play app, as part of their catch up TV service.
 10 Peach also broadcast the last four aired episodes shown in an omnibus edition each Sunday.

 When the show began in 1985, the first season was broadcast on the Seven Network, at 5:30 pm in Sydney, at 6:00 pm in Melbourne and Adelaide and at 7:00 pm in Brisbane.
 The show's transmission in other areas was varied and many regional channels declined to purchase the series.
 When the show debuted on Network Ten in 1986 it screened at 7:00 pm.
 On 9 March 1992 the show moved to 6:30 pm to avoid direct competition from rival soap opera Home and Away on the Seven Network.
 Repeat episodes of Neighbours episodes from the 1988–1991 period were broadcast between 2000 and 30 June 2003 on Network Ten.
 These episodes were seen at 3:30 pm, before moving to 11:30 am.
 During 2008, Ten HD broadcast the previous week's episodes in an omnibus edition each Sunday.
 These omnibus editions did not return in 2009, as Ten HD was replaced by One HD from March 2009.